ISE-FIZKarlsruhe/viewsari/data/www/index.md

-# View-sari: New Perspectives on Historical Network Analysis in Giorgio Vasari’s The Lives Using Knowledge Graphs
+# View-sariNew Perspectives on Historical Network Analysis in Giorgio Vasari’s The Lives Using Knowledge Graphs

 ## Introduction